Full Scholarships and Fully Funded Master’s Programs in the U.S. and Abroad

 Winston Churchill Scholarship Program

 The Churchill Scholarship Program enables young Americans to pursue graduate study in science, mathematics, and engineering at Churchill College, Cambridge University.
-A total of 15 one-year Churchill Scholarships are offered each year.
+A total of 15 one-year Churchill Scholarships are awarded annually.
 The scholarship covers living expenses in addition to tuition and fees.
-Candidates must be US citizens who have earned a bachelor’s degree but not a doctorate.
+Candidates must be U.S. citizens who have earned a bachelor’s degree but not a doctoral degree.
 Applicants must be nominated by their undergraduate institution.
 The Churchill Foundation’s deadline is in mid-November.
 Each college may have earlier deadlines.

 Yenching Scholarship

-The Yenching Academy provides a generous graduate scholarship that covers tuition fees, a travel stipend for one round-trip journey between each Scholar’s base city and Beijing, accommodations, and living costs on Peking University’s campus.
+The Yenching Academy offers a generous graduate scholarship that covers tuition fees, a travel stipend for one round-trip journey between each scholar’s base city and Beijing, accommodations, and living expenses on Peking University’s campus.
 This specially designed, English-taught program aims to push the study of China beyond the boundaries of traditionally defined Humanities and Social Sciences disciplines.
-Students from around the world are invited to apply and can choose between many different fields to base their thesis on including: law, economics, international relations, philosophy, literature and history.
+Students from around the world are invited to apply and can choose between many different fields to base their thesis on, including law, economics, international relations, philosophy, literature, and history.

-Interested in finding more fully funded Master’s programs?
-Sign up for the free ProFellow database, which includes 2,400+ fully funded graduate programs and fellowship opportunities.
+Interested in finding more programs that give full funding for graduate study?
+Sign up for the free ProFellow database, which includes 2,800+ programs and fellowship opportunities.